 Glycolysis is the process by which one molecule of glucose is converted into two molecules of pyruvate, two hydrogen ions and two molecules of water.
-Through this process, the ‘high energy’ intermediate molecules of ATP and NADH are synthesised.
-Pyruvate molecules then proceed to the link reaction, where acetyl-coA is produced.
-Acetyl-coA then proceeds to the TCA cycle.
+This leads to the synthesis of the ‘high energy’ intermediate molecules of ATP and NADH.
+Pyruvate molecules then proceed to the link reaction, where acetyl-CoA is produced and acetyl-CoA then proceeds to the TCA cycle.

-In this article, we will look at the steps of glycolysis, its regulation and consider some clinical conditions related to glycolysis.
+In this article, we will look at the steps of glycolysis, and its regulation and consider some clinical conditions related to glycolysis.

 Glycolysis is the metabolism of glucose into two pyruvate molecules, with the net generation of two molecules of ATP and two molecules of NADH.

 It is regulated at the entry to the pathway and at the irreversible steps (1, 3, and 10).
 This will be discussed in more detail below.

-Glycolysis is an anaerobic reaction, and in low oxygen conditions is the cell’s sole source of ATP.
+Glycolysis is an anaerobic reaction, and in low oxygen conditions it is the cell’s sole source of ATP.
 You can read more about anaerobic respiration here.

 Substrates can enter the glycolysis pathway via three different ways, which are referred to as ‘entry points’.
 These are:

 - Dietary glucose – glucose is directly absorbed into the bloodstream from the gastrointestinal tract and enters the pathway.